 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-NetWire, Koadic, BlackNix and PiXie are a few examples of other remote access trojans.
-While their functionalities may differ, they have but one purpose - to generate revenue for the cyber criminals using them.
-Regardless of how they work, they can cause very serious problems.
-Therefore, it is paramount to remove malware without delay, to ensure device and user safety.
+NetWire, Koadic, BlackNix and PiXie are some examples of other remote access Trojans.
+While their functionalities may differ, they have just one purpose: to generate revenue for the cyber criminals using them.
+Regardless of how they work, they can cause serious problems.
+Therefore, it is paramount to remove all malware without delay to ensure device and user safety.

 How did FireBird infiltrate my computer?

-It is recommended not to open dubious and/or irrelevant emails, especially any attachments (or links) present in such - due to the risk of malware infections.
-Only official and verified download channels should be used.
-It is just as important to activate and update products with functions/tools provided by legitimate developers.
-Since illegal activation tools ("cracks") and third party updaters are often used to proliferate malicious programs.
+You are advised against opening dubious or irrelevant emails, especially any attachments or links present in them, due to the risk of malware infections.
+Use only official and verified download channels.
+Activate and update products with functions/tools provided by legitimate developers.
+Illegal activation tools ("cracks") and third party updaters are often used to proliferate malicious programs.
 It is crucial to have a reputable anti-virus/anti-spyware suite installed.
-Furthermore, this software is to be kept up-to-date, used to run regular system scans and remove detected/potential threats.
+Furthermore, keep this software up to date and run regular system scans for the removal detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of FireBird RAT's process on Windows Task Manager ("MSBuild.exe"; process name may vary):
+Screenshot of FireBird RAT process in Windows Task Manager ("MSBuild.exe" - the process name might vary):